-Drugs in our specialty tier are not eligible for this type of exception.
-We do not lower the Cost sharing amount for drugs in this tier.
+Drugs in our Tier 5, the specialty tier, are not eligible for this type of exception.
+We do not lower the cost-sharing amount for drugs in this tier.

 SECTION 6 What if your coverage changes for one of your drugs?